RUCAIBox/TextBox/README.md

 - **Unified and modularized framework.** TextBox is built upon PyTorch and designed to be highly modularized, by decoupling diverse models into a set of highly reusable modules.
 - **Comprehensive models, benchmark datasets and standardized evaluations.** TextBox also contains a wide range of text generation models, covering the categories of VAE, GAN, RNN or Transformer based models, and pre-trained language models (PLM).
 - **Extensible and flexible framework.** TextBox provides convenient interfaces of various common functions or modules in text generation models, RNN encoder-decoder, Transformer encoder-decoder and pre-trained language model.
+- **Easy and convenient to get started.** TextBox provides flexible configuration files, which allows green hands to run experiments without modifying source code, and allows researchers to conduct qualitative analysis by modifying few configurations.

 ## Installation